What exactly is a Home Inspection?

 Can a Home actually “fail” a home inspection?

 Realistically speaking, no. A home inspection is merely a thorough examination of the home’s current condition.
 It is neither an appraisal (which determines market value) nor a municipal inspection, which verifies local code compliance.
 Most home inspection professionals, therefore, will not “pass” or “fail” a house, but will accurately and objectively describe its physical condition and indicate potential problems or concerns.
-With A-Pro, that’s a bit different, since our home inspection service comes with a 120-day home buyers assurance.
+With A-Pro, that’s a bit different, since our home inspection service comes with a 120-day home buyers assurance guarantee.

 When is the proper time to order a home inspection?